 No birder likes to find a dead bird in their yard, but it is the nature of this popular hobby that some birds will succumb to predators, window strikes, and illnesses.
 Proper dead bird removal will minimize any negative effects on other backyard birds and keep infections or bacteria from spreading to pets or humans.

 When You Find a Dead Bird

-Some locations may be a clue to the cause of death – a bird near a large window may have died from a window collision, for example.
+A dead bird might be found near a feeder, window, roosting area, or just in the middle of the yard, and the location may be a clue to the cause of death.
+A bird near a large window may have died from a window collision, for example.
 In other cases, the condition of the bird's body can indicate how it died, such as visible wounds from a predator or pox lesions that show advanced disease.
 Many times, however, birders will not know exactly what killed the bird.
-The temptation to examine the dead bird to determine why it died can be great, but it is important to dispose of the bird quickly and safely to avoid spreading illness or parasites to other creatures.
+The temptation to examine the bird to determine why it died can be great, but it is important to dispose of the bird quickly and safely to avoid spreading illness or parasites to other creatures.
 A quick visual inspection can be made, but otherwise, the bird should be carefully disposed of right away.

-- Wash Your Hands: Wash your hands thoroughly with hot, soapy water after handling dead birds, even if gloves were worn and there was no direct contact with the bird.
+Wash your hands thoroughly with hot, soapy water after handling dead birds, even if gloves were worn and there was no direct contact with the bird.
 If water is not available, be liberal with hand sanitizer and wash your hands as soon as possible.

-Doing so will attract predators such as raccoons, rats, cats or dogs which could become ill from the carcass.
-Predators can also become accustomed to an easy food source and will begin threatening your other backyard birds.
+Do not leave dead birds exposed by putting them in a brush pile, compost heap, field, or ditch.
+Doing so will attract predators such as raccoons, rats, cats, or dogs which could become ill from the carcass.
+Predators can also become accustomed to an easy food source and may begin threatening other backyard birds.
 Similarly, do not bury dead birds as predators will still find them.

 Reporting Dead Birds